hazemwehbi/mars-rover/README.md

     We used here because we have a superclass Command with multiple sub-classes (MOVE, TURN_RIGHT, TURN_LEFT) and based on input, we need to return one of the sub-class.

-2 - Iterator Design Pattern:
-    It's a behavioral design pattern that allows sequential traversal through a complex data structure without exposing its internal details.
-I used to travel through the Plateau on Mars.

 ## The Architecture Class and Directory:
    src     --->    Model --> Command     --> Contains the Command Classes ( TurnLeft, TurnRight, Move, Rotation)